SrdjanVezmar/100-days-kallaway-log/100dayslog.md

 ### DAY 11. / 18th September 2018.
 Wednesday
 **Todays Progress**: This week is crazy busy, waking up at 6am every morning and coming back home at 8pm.
 But still will manage my 'at least hour a day..' coding challenge.
 Javascript all the way and to be honest I think JS will my main topic in following months.

-**Todays Topics**: Iterate with JavaScript Do...While Loops, Profile Lookup, Generate Random Fractions with JavaScript, Generate Random Whole Numbers with JavaScript, Generate Random Whole Numbers within a Range, Use the parseInt Function,  Use the parseInt Function with a Radix, Use the Conditional (Ternary) Operator, Use Multiple Conditional (Ternary) Operators,
+**Todays Topics**: Iterate with JavaScript Do...While Loops, Profile Lookup, Generate Random Fractions with JavaScript, Generate Random Whole Numbers with JavaScript, Generate Random Whole Numbers within a Range, Use the parseInt Function,  Use the parseInt Function with a Radix, Use the Conditional (Ternary) Operator, Use Multiple Conditional (Ternary) Operators